Vitamin A | Foods | Absorption | Deficiency Symptoms | Daily Requirement

 In addition to infectious diseases, insufficient intake of vitamin A mainly promotes chronic inflammation in the body.

 Therefore, the anti-inflammatory effect of retinol from the skin to the lungs is indispensable (Reifen 200211).

 While people with lower levels of vitamin A in their blood have a higher risk of bone fractures, those with the highest levels have a lower risk (Zhang et al. 201712).

-To strengthen bones and minimize fractures’ risk, collaborative consumption with vitamin D is crucial, such as in the form of eggs (Joo et al. 201513).
+To strengthen bones and minimize fractures’ risk, collaborative consumption of vitamin D is crucial, such as in the form of eggs (Joo et al. 201513).

 7. Supports Muscle Gain

-Scientists found a decrease in muscle protein synthesis in rats that consumed too little vitamin A through diet (Narbonne et al. 197814).
+Scientists found decreased muscle protein synthesis in rats that consumed too little vitamin A through diet (Narbonne et al. 197814).

 In addition to muscle development and maintenance, retinol also impairs weight gain, as vitamin A deficiency in the diet can lead to obesity (Zulet et al. 200815).

 8. Regulates Genes